 The ear is divided into three parts - the external ear, the middle ear and the inner ear.
 The middle ear, which is behind the eardrum (the tympanic membrane) is filled with air.
 Air comes from the back of the nose up a thin channel called the Eustachian tube.
 In the middle ear there are three tiny bones (ossicles) - the hammer (malleus), anvil (incus) and stirrup (stapes).
 The inner ear includes the cochlea and semicircular canals.

 Sound waves come into the external ear and hit the eardrum.
 The sound waves cause the eardrum to vibrate.
 The sound vibrations pass from the eardrum to the ossicles.
 The ossicles then transmit the vibrations to the cochlea in the inner ear.
-The cochlea converts the vibrations to sound signals which are sent down a nerve from the ear to the brain, allowing us to hear.
+The cochlea converts the vibrations to sound signals which are sent down a facial nerve from the ear to the brain, allowing us to hear.

 The semicircular canals in the inner ear contain a fluid that moves around as we move into different positions.
 The movement of the fluid is sensed by tiny hairs in the semicircular canals which send messages to the brain down the ear nerve to help maintain balance and posture.